 - Specialist factoring lenders

-Applying for invoice finance is generally a quick and simple process.
+Applying is generally a quick and simple process.
 As you aren’t taking on a loan - i.e. debt - most factoring providers will have an easy online application and won’t require extensive documentation.

 Who can get Invoice Finance?

 You can qualify for invoice finance if you operate a business which provides a service or product to customers without immediate payment - i.e. your business sends an invoice to customers.
-While many different types of businesses can apply for invoice finance, it is often most beneficial to businesses that have to pay up-front costs to operate.
+While many different types of businesses can apply, it is often most beneficial to businesses that have to pay up-front costs to operate.

 In Australia, invoice finance is often used by companies experiencing regular payment delays from customers, including:

 - Labour hire